Course Catalog - Use Case - How to Build a University Catalog

 Page Attributes - Optionally, make this course a child of another one.

-When you have already created courses, you can set them as a parent for new courses.
+If you have existing courses, you can set them as a parent for new courses.

 Featured image - Add a featured image, which is usually shown when sharing the link.